Nebo15/qbill.docs/source/index.md

 ```

 ## Disabling an Account
-Accounts can't be deleted, but can be freezed to prevent its future usage.
-Freezed account will always return HTTP 403 error.
+Accounts can't be deleted, but can be disabled to prevent its future usage.
+Disabled account will always return HTTP 403 error.

-## Freezing
+### Disabled

 ```
 POST /v1/accounts/:id/freeze
 ```

-## Unfreezing
+### Enabling

-You can unfreeze account to continue using it later.
+You can enable account to continue using it later.

 ```
-POST /v1/accounts/:id/unfreeze
+POST /v1/accounts/:id/enable
 ```

 # Transactions